 ‘A mother’s love for her child is like nothing else in the world.
 It knows no law, no pity, it dares all things and crushes down remorselessly all that stands in its path.’

-Motherhood indeed the most emotional and enlightened transformation for me.
-Everything I’ve read, shared, learnt and absorbed about other women’s experiences reveals none of our journeys is exactly the same or can be predicted.
+Motherhood – the most emotional and enlightened transformation for me.
+Everything I’ve read, shared, learnt and absorbed about other women’s experiences reveals no journey is exactly the same or can be predicted.

 There are similarities, but it is a unique life-changing event filled with joys and sorrows, calm and turbulent seas, problems and solutions, holding tight and letting go, embarrassing moments and moments of pride and satisfaction.